Budapest Airport Guide 2026: Terminals & Transport

 Customs: Green Channel, Red Channel and What to Declare

 After collecting your bags, you’ll pass through customs.
 Hungary follows standard EU customs rules.
-The Green Channel is for travellers with nothing to declare — goods within the permitted allowances, no restricted items, no commercial quantities of anything.
-The Red Channel is for those with goods to declare, whether exceeding duty-free allowances, carrying restricted items, or simply feeling unusually straight up.
+The Green Channel is for travellers with nothing to declare, goods within the permitted allowances, no restricted items, no commercial quantities of anything.
+The Red Channel is for those with goods to declare, whether exceeding duty-free allowances, carrying restricted items, or simply feeling unusually scrupulous.
 Budapest airport customs officers do conduct random checks in the green channel, particularly on flights from non-EU countries.
 What’s worth declaring: goods exceeding €430 in value (non-EU flights), more than 200 cigarettes or 1 litre of spirits, cash or equivalent exceeding €10,000.
 Large amounts of Hungarian forint technically fall under currency declaration rules too, though the threshold is the same.

 Arrivals Hall: Meeting Points, Information Desk and First Steps

 The arrivals hall at Terminal 2 opens into a fairly standard airport welcome zone: people holding signs, families embracing, taxi drivers looking expectant.
-The information desk sits in the central area of the hall and is staffed during airport operating hours — useful for maps, transport queries, and general orientation.
+The information desk sits in the central area of the hall and is staffed during airport operating hours, useful for maps, transport queries, and general orientation.
 The meeting point is marked with clear signage near the exit.
 From the arrivals hall you have immediate access to the 100E bus stop (straight ahead and out the main doors), the taxi rank (immediately outside the exit), the miniBUD shuttle desk (inside the hall), car rental desks (along the arrivals hall wall), and the currency exchange and ATMs.
 The lost and found office for items left in the airport itself is separate from the baggage claim lost luggage desk.

 Getting from Budapest Airport to the City: All Options Compared

 This is the section you actually came here for.
-Getting from Budapest Airport to the city centre is straightforward once you know your options — and completely bewildering the first time you walk out of arrivals and are approached by three different men claiming to offer “official” taxis.
+Getting from Budapest Airport to the city centre is straightforward once you know your options, and completely bewildering the first time you walk out of arrivals and are approached by three different men claiming to offer “official” taxis.
 None of the options is objectively best for everyone; the right choice depends entirely on your budget, group size, arrival time, and how much luggage you’re hauling.

 2026 Transport Options at a Glance: Price and Time Comparison Table